Department of English

 - Computers and Writing Conference Kairos Service Award for Graduate Students and Adjuncts, 2019

 Baniya, S. (2020).
-Managing Environmental Risks in the era of Climate Change: Rhetorical Agency and Ecological Literacies of Women During the Nepal Earthquake.
-Enculturation Special Issue: Rhetorics and Literacies of Climate Change.
-Forthcoming.
-Summer 2020
+Managing Environmental Risks: Rhetorical Agency and Ecological Literacies of Women During the Nepal Earthquake.
+Enculturation (32) Special Issue: Rhetorics and Literacies of Climate Change.
+11 pages approx. Online.
+URL http://enculturation.net/managing_environmental (Single-authored)

 Primary Author